 Bedford is a somewhat small city located in the state of Virginia.
 With a population of 6,585 people and five constituent neighborhoods, Bedford is the 105th largest community in Virginia.

 Unlike some cities, Bedford isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Bedford are a mix of both white- and blue-collar jobs.
-Overall, Bedford is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bedford who work in office and administrative support (16.25%), sales jobs (13.37%), and teaching (7.97%).
+Overall, Bedford is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Bedford who work in sales jobs (13.37%), office and administrative support (9.92%), and healthcare (8.56%).

 Being a small city, Bedford does not have a public transit system used by locals to get to and from work.

 Bedford is a very ethnically-diverse city.
 The people who call Bedford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bedford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bedford include English, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Bedford include English, Irish, German, Haitian, and Welsh.

 The most common language spoken in Bedford is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Arabic.